OverZealous/gulp-cdnizer/README.md

 > Default: (none)

 > Bower package name for this source or set of sources.
 By providing the package name, cdnizer will look up the version string of the *currently installed* bower package, and provide it as a property to the `cdn` string.
 This is done by looking for either the `bower.json` or `.bower.json` file within your bower components directory.

+> The benefit of doing it this way is that the version used from the CDN *always* matches your local copy.
+It won't be automatically updated to the latest patch version without being tested.

 > ##### options.files[].cdn